-1 REPORT NO.: 2007ED121 PAGE: 2 OF 8 That Test Report refers only to samples automited by the applacant to SIR Sds.
+REPORT NO.: 2007ED121 PAGE: 2 OF 8 This Test Report refers only to sampled automated by the applacements SIR Sds.
 Bhd.
-This test report shall not be reproduced, except in full and the written approval from Executive Director, SIRIM QAS International Not- M QAS International Sd+ Bhd, and tested by SIRUM QAS Internation If not be used for advertising purposes by any means or forms witho Bhd
+This test report shall not be reproduced, except in full and the written approval from Executive Director, SIR/M QAS International Sdr